cBioPortal/cbioportal/portal/src/main/resources/content/onco_spec_lang_desc.markdown

 # Advanced cancer genomic data visualization: The Onco Query Language (OQL)

-You can use the Onco Query Language (OQL) to select and define genetic alterations for all output on the cBio Cancer Genomics Portal, including the OncoPrint, heat map, and data downloads.
+You can use the Onco Query Language (OQL) to select and define genetic alterations for all output on the cBioPortal for Cancer Genomics, including the OncoPrint, heat map, and data downloads.

 ## Genetic Alterations